The Law Behind Baldwin's Tragedy - October 25th, Hour 2

 They'll do all the forensic, normal forensic police work that they would do.

-Um how do you prove negligence on this level?
+How do you prove negligence on this level?

-Well, it's i it's fairly obvious in many ways.
+Well, it's fairly obvious in many ways.

 Where in the world did he get that information?

-He's not qualified uh to make that decision.
+He's not qualified to make that decision.

-Uh he is not the one who is supposed to ever touch that firearm.
+He is not the one who is supposed to ever touch that firearm.

 It is supposed to be under the standards in the industry, only the armorer who hands the prop guns and personally delivers them to the actor.

-So why did Hall not Gutierrez give the weapon to Baldwin?
+So why did Hall, not Gutierrez, give the weapon to Baldwin?

 So there's negligence right there that seems fairly obvious.